 [Section 52 amended by No. 84 of 2004 s.
 80.]

-53. Conditions on authorisation for sale ancillary to a meal
+53. Restaurant licence and extended trading permit, effect of may be restricted as to selling liquor with meals

 (1) The authorisation conferred by section 50 or by an extended trading permit issued in relation to any class of licence for the purpose of the sale of liquor ancillary to a meal may, in appropriate cases, be reduced —

 (a) by the imposition, on the grant of the licence or the issue of the permit, of conditions requiring —

-(i) that trading be restricted to specified hours;
+(i) that trading be restricted to specified hours; or

-(ii) that liquor be served and consumed at a dining table and not elsewhere;
+(ii) that liquor be served and consumed at a dining table and not elsewhere; or

-(iii) that furniture or fittings be provided or arranged in a specified manner;
+(iii) that furniture or fittings be provided or arranged in a specified manner; or

-(iv) that any specified, or specified kind, of charge is not levied;
+(iv) that any specified, or specified kind, of charge is not levied; or

 (v) that the premises be maintained to a specified standard; or